nik9000/blazegraph-scratchpad/inference-rules/README.md

-# Entailment, inference, and truth maintenance in Blazegraph
+# Entailment, inference, and truth in Blazegraph

 *February 17, 2015*